 You can even take your own tango photo with one of the performers for a small price.
 I didn’t myself, but they do make for a fun and cheesy souvenir if you’re willing to part with your money.

 Must try: If you’re looking for a true Argentinean treat, buy a box of alfajores.
 These are melt-in-the-mouth shortbread-like cookies filled with dulce de leche.
-No description does them justice, you just have to try them!
+No description does them justice.
+You just have to try them!

 Afternoon: Vintage shops and foodie treats at San Telmo

+After the colourful and busy streets of La Boca, make your way to white-washed streets of San Telmo.
+Here you’ll find the perfect mix of relaxation and hustle and bustle, making it one of my favourite spots in the city.
 You’re probably hungry now, and the perfect place to venture is the indoor food market.
 There are many stalls specialising in their own delicious dishes, so assess your options first before making your final choice.
 If you’re similar to me – and love variety – go for smaller tapas-style plates to experience a variety of Argentinean flavours!

 Enjoy shopping?
 Every Sunday a flea market takes place in San Telmo.
 However, any day of the week there are still an array of vintage shops to whittle away the hours, selling anything from retro furniture to vintage clothing.

-I ended up treating myself to two dresses at a beautiful shop called Gil Antiguedades located by the main square.
-I’m not going to lie, it was quite pricey, but you only live once, eh?
 I still wear one of the them all the time so I consider it money well spent.
-It’s my go-to dress for most occasions, and every time I wear it I’m reminded of my trip to Buenos Aires which always makes me smile.
+It’s my go-to dress for most occasions.
+Every time I wear it I’m reminded of my trip to Buenos Aires which always makes me smile.

 One of the best places to see outdoor Tango is Plaza Dorrego, San Telmo’s main square.
 Take a seat at one of the coffee shops and enjoy a dazzling performance from the pros.
 Make sure to show your appreciation by giving them a tip.